atrib/midas-paper/oakland21-response.md

 * reengineered the TikTok design to remove deadlocks
 * extended the evaluation

-We provide more details on deadlock freedom and whitelisting, as requested by the reviewers below.
+We provide more details on deadlock freedom and syscall exemption, as requested by the reviewers below.

-## Deadlock freedom in revision
+## Deadlock Freedom in Revision

 We have addressed the first by redesigning TikTok along our newly introduced core invariant of ensuring that each address that is read during the execution